Our story

 How it all began

-After the Second World War, people started noticing the therapeutic benefit of riding, particularly for people with Muscular dystrophy and polio.
-The idea took hold, especially when the inspirational Danish rider, Lis Hartel caused a sensation by winning Silver medals for dressage in both the 1952 and 1956 Olympics, despite having no muscle function in her lower legs.
+After the Second World War, the therapeutic benefits of riding began to gain recognition, particularly for individuals with conditions such as muscular dystrophy and polio.
+The concept took hold, especially following the remarkable achievements of Danish rider Lis Hartel, who captured the world’s attention by winning silver medals in dressage at both the 1952 and 1956 Olympics—despite having no muscle function in her lower legs.
+Her inspiring story helped solidify the potential of equine therapy and its life-changing impact.

-Lis’s success inspired a fledgling movement which spread to the UK.
-Early pioneers included the Winford Orthopaedic Hospital near Bristol, the Pony Riding for the Disabled Trust in Chigwell, Essex, and the British Polio Fellowship.
+Lis’s success sparked a growing movement that soon spread to the UK.
+Early pioneers in the field included the Winford Orthopaedic Hospital near Bristol, the Pony Riding for the Disabled Trust in Chigwell, Essex, and the British Polio Fellowship.
+These organisations, among others, laid the foundation for what would become a nationwide initiative.

-The benefits of riding for children and adults with disabilities were increasingly being realised during the 1960s.
-In 1963 those involved started getting together for the exchange of ideas and knowledge and in 1964 a loose organisation was formed called the ‘Advisory Council on Riding for the Disabled’ (ACRD).
+By the 1960s, the therapeutic benefits of riding for children and adults with disabilities were becoming increasingly recognised.
+In 1963, those involved began to meet and exchange ideas, and in 1964, a loose network called the ‘Advisory Council on Riding for the Disabled’ (ACRD) was formed.

-‘movement’ was growing.
-In 1969, at the ACRD AGM, a revised constitution was presented to the Committee to create what would be known as Riding for the Disabled Association or RDA.
-Our first President was Lavinia, Duchess of Norfolk, and Her Royal Highness, The Princess Anne was our Patron.
-The Princess became our President in 1976, a position she still holds today.
+In 1969, at the ACRD AGM, a revised constitution was presented to the Committee, marking the formal establishment of what would become the Riding for the Disabled Association (RDA).
+Our first President was Lavinia, Duchess of Norfolk, and Her Royal Highness, The Princess Anne, was appointed our Patron.
+In 1976, The Princess Anne graciously took on the role of President, a position she continues to hold to this day.

 Early pioneers